 Dermatofibromas (fibrous histiocytomas) are common firm dermal papules or nodules caused by a proliferation of fibroblasts.
 They often follow insect bites, so most frequently arise on lower legs.
 They dimple on lateral compression (pinch or dimple sign).

 Keloids are scars with excessive bands of collagen.

-Other fibrous lesions include:
+Other benign and malignant fibrous lesions include:

 Cutaneous lesions due to distant primaries are most often due to:

 Lipomas are very common.
 They are an encapsulated proliferation of mature adipose tissue and present as solitary or multiple asymptomatic soft subcutaneous nodules.
 Multiple lesions are seen in association with various syndromes and may be familial.

 Leiomyoma includes multiple piloleiomyomas, genital leiomyoma and angioleiomyoma.
 They usually present in young adults and may be painful or tender.